nstanford5/marlowe-react/FAQS.md

 ## Potential FAQs
 1. How do I form a deposit?

 2. How do I handle choices?
+    - How do I setup Bounds?

 3. What are the steps to bring a contract over from the playground?
     - Create and simulate in Playground
     - Download as JSON
     - Plug JSON in `./components/{SomeContract.tsx}`
     - Replace hardcoded data with configurable identifiers from UI components
     - Execute / interact using TS-SDK

+4. Do I need a runtimeLifecycle object specified for each address that will need to sign txns for the DApp?

 ## Common Issues